cdot65/pan-scm-sdk/docs/sdk/config/security_services/wildfire_antivirus.md

 ## Fetching WildFire Antivirus Profiles

-The `fetch()` method retrieves a single WildFire antivirus profile by name from a specific container.
+The `fetch()` method retrieves a single WildFire antivirus profile by name from a specific container, returning a Pydantic model.

 <div class="termy">